What did the project achieve?

 How could this research help?

-The researchers are developing a new way to screen for early hip problems in children with cerebral palsy using a technique called freehand 3D ultrasound.
+The researchers are developing a new way to screen for early hip problems in children with cerebral palsy using a technique called 3D ultrasound.

 Ultrasound scans use high-frequency sound waves to create images of inside the body.
 Advantages of ultrasound scans over X-rays include the fact that they do not expose children to radiation (there are no known risks from the sound waves used) and they can provide 3D – rather than 2D – images.